mateusz-szczyrzyca/price-volatility-trading-bot/README.md

 Please read `config.toml` before you will try.

 By default, bot starts in simulation mode which only "simulates" real action.
 This mode is recommended for new users to study how bot trades.
-Simulation does not perform any real action on the exchange - it just inform what bot WOULD do if it would be in real trading mode.
+Simulation does not perform any real action on the exchange - it just informs what bot WOULD do if it was in real trading mode.

 Keep in mind that some real action can/can't be executed on exchange for various reasons, including bugs in this software, hence simulation mode can't simulate 100% of cases as binance matching engine it's a 3rd party provider which acts here as a blackbox.
-Hence scenarios shown in simulation mode may/may not happen while real tradings.
+Hence, scenarios shown in simulation mode may/may not happen while real tradings.

 There are some cases that are not supported yet, but are critical for your investment, the most notable: avoiding pairs which are about to be delisted soon.
 Bot sees big prices variations in such pairs and may trade them because of that.
 But when delisting